I admit, calling out ‘benefits’ of a food allergy may be putting on rose-colored glasses.

 1. Food Awareness and Healthy Choices

 - Label Reading Fosters Wise Decision-Making: In general, the more food is processed, the more likely it can be cross contaminated with a food allergen.
 AND the more likely it is loaded with less-than-healthy additives.
 Diligence is key and can be taught NOW.
-Teaching that we read labels not only to check for an allergen, but also to see if it is healthy.
-You know, you are what you eat – It may not be scientifically proven, but I am convinced that if you eat enough processed, high sodium food, that you can pickle your body from the inside out!
-Food allergy kids and parents have to read the label anyway, so why not read it together and make wise decisions together?
+We can teach our kids to read labels not only to check for an allergen, but also to see if it is healthy.
+Food allergy kids and parents have to read the label anyway, so why not read it and make wise decisions together?

-- Whole Foods are Safer and Healthier: Even with diligent label reading, we all know from recalls that the label isn’t always right.
+- Whole Foods are Safer and Healthier: Even with diligent label reading, recalls tell us the label isn’t always right.
 WHOLE, RAW fruits and vegetables and plain, unflavored meats are safest.
 Not only is the raw food less likely to be contaminated, but is packed with natural nutrients.
 They are also free from strange chemicals with complex names that I used to use for science experiments in the genetics lab.

-- Cooking at Home Promotes a Love To Cook: Watching and helping a parent cook creates lasting memories and imparts life-long skills.
+- Cooking at Home Promotes a Love Of Cooking: Watching and helping a parent cook creates lasting memories and imparts life-long skills.
 Sure, it takes longer to let a 4-year-old help, but it is worth it.
-I hope his future wife appreciates that he will know how to cook before he leaves his stay in this house.
+I hope his future wife appreciates that he will know how to cook before he moves on from this house.

 - Knowledge is Powerful: A child with a food allergy and their siblings simply HAVE to know more about food than others.
 It goes with the territory; they know about cross contamination, manufacturing, and how reactions happen.
 It is my hope that knowledge about how allergies work will someday generate curiosity about science and drive our children to search for their own answers.